---

 Series B funding is not just about growth; it’s about sustainability.
 By focusing on robust performance metrics and aligning with investor expectations, startups can secure the resources needed to scale effectively and achieve long-term success.

-Series C funding represents a pivotal stage in the stages of venture capital, where startups transition from scaling domestically to pursuing global opportunities.
+Series C funding represents a pivotal stage in the venture capital investment stages, where startups transition from scaling domestically to pursuing global opportunities.
 This phase emphasizes rapid growth, the introduction of new products, and entry into international markets.
 Companies at this stage must showcase stable revenue streams and a proven track record of consistent growth to attract investors.

 The investor landscape in late-stage venture capital broadens significantly during Series C. Traditional venture capitalists are joined by hedge funds, private equity firms, and banks, as the perceived investment risk diminishes.
 For instance, firms like Accel and Sequoia Capital are known for their involvement in Series C rounds, often supporting companies with strong customer bases and global ambitions.